Boston Massacre: Trials

-The trial of the eight soldiers opened on November 27, 1770.
+The trial of the eight other soldiers opened on November 27, 1770.
 Adams told the jury to look beyond the fact that the soldiers were British.
 He referred to the crowd that had provoked the soldiers as "a motley rabble of saucy boys, negroes, and molattoes, Irish teagues and outlandish Jack Tarrs" (sailors).
 He then stated, "And why we should scruple to call such a set of people a mob, I can't conceive, unless the name is too respectable for them.
 The sun is not about to stand still or go out, nor the rivers to dry up because there was a mob in Boston on the 5th of March that attacked a party of soldiers."

 Adams also described the former slave Crispus Attucks, saying "his very look was enough to terrify any person" and that "with one hand [he] took hold of a bayonet, and with the other knocked the man down."
 However, two witnesses contradict this statement, testifying that Attucks was 12–15 ft away from the soldiers when they began firing, too far away to take hold of a bayonet.
-Adams stated that it was Attucks' behavior that, "in all probability, the dreadful carnage of that night is chiefly to be ascribed."
+Adams stated that it was Attucks's behavior that, "in all probability, the dreadful carnage of that night is chiefly to be ascribed."
 He argued that the soldiers had the legal right to fight back against the mob and so were innocent.
 If they were provoked but not endangered, he argued, they were at most guilty of manslaughter.
-Farah Peterson, of The American Scholar, states that Adams' speeches during the trial show that his strategy "was to convince the jury that his clients had only killed a black man and his cronies, and that they didn't deserve to hang for it."